Policy Development and Review Policy

 1. Purpose

-This policy establishes principles for developing, maintaining and reviewing the Institution’s policies and associated instruments (such as procedures, guidelines and any other supporting documents) to help ensure consistency and quality in its activities, ensure alignment with its strategic goals, to ensure legislative compliance and promote operational effectiveness while complementing the sustainability of the Institution’s business model.
+This policy outlines principles for developing, maintaining and reviewing the Institution’s policies and associated instruments (such as procedures, guidelines and any other supporting documents).
+The aim is to ensure consistency and quality in the Institutions’ its activities, align with strategic goals, comply with legislative requirements, promote operational effectiveness, and support the sustainability of the Institution’s business model.
+This policy should be read in conjunction with the Policy Development and Review Procedures.

 2. Scope

-This policy applies to all staff involved in any policy development and review process and should be read in conjunction with the Policy Development and Review Procedures.
+This policy applies to all staff involved in the development and review of policies and procedures.

 3. Definitions